cage-challenge/cage-challenge-4/documentation/docs/index.md

 autonomous cyber defensive agents.
 To that end, we encourage you to also share details on any unsuccessful approaches taken.
 Please also feel free to share any interesting discoveries and thoughts regarding future work to help us shape the future of the CAGE Challenges.

-We provide a latex template as a guide for writing your description.
-An examplar description can be found here.

 We provide a [latex template](https://github.com/cage-challenge/CybORG/blob/main/CybORG/Evaluation/submission/submission_template_example/template_readme.md) as a guide for writing your description.
 An examplar description can be found [here](https://arxiv.org/pdf/2211.15557.pdf).